USRSE/usrse25/pages/attend/registration.md

 * Conference registration (regular): $695
 * Student rate: $175

 Registration rates are inclusive of all fees.
-Registration includes breakfast and lunch Monday-Wednesday, a conference dinner, and at least one reception.
+Registration includes breakfast and lunch Monday-Wednesday and evening receptions Sunday-Tuesday.

+## Cancellations

+We are unable to offer registration refunds at this point so close to the conference.
+If you can no longer attend, we do still appreciate knowing so we can update food counts; let us know at usrse25-conference@us-rse.org.
+If you have identified someone who can attend in your place, please email usrse25-conference@us-rse.org to discuss a change in attendee.